How To Set It All Up!

 (If you need a Bluetooth adapter for your device)

-*NOTE* (All the above products are just recommendations.
-With the exception of the Creative procucts, we do NOT make any promises as to how well some of these products will work for you.
+*NOTE* (All the products on this page are just recommendations.
+As an Amazon Associate we earn from qualifying purchases.
+With the exception of the Creative products, we do NOT make any promises as to how well some of these products will work for you.
 Nor do we have a working knowledge of how to set up each individual product.
 Please follow the manufacturer's recommendations when connecting your equipment.)

 Here's a few ideas to get you started decorating your Singing Pumpkins display!